AlbertoPiacquadio/Warehouse-Routing-Analysis/README.md

 ### Summary of Findings:

-1.  **Optimality and Accuracy:** The TSP-based metaheuristics (**Tabu Search** and **LKH**) consistently achieved **quasi-optimal solutions** with an accuracy gap typically less than 1% compared to the theoretical optimum found by TSP Exact (or the best-found heuristic solution).
+1.  **Optimality and Accuracy:** The TSP-based metaheuristics (**Tabu Search** and **LKH**) consistently achieved **almost-optimal solutions** with an accuracy gap typically less than 1% compared to the theoretical optimum found by TSP Exact (or the best-found heuristic solution).
 Their distributions were highly concentrated, confirming superior robustness and predictability.
-2.  **Performance Trade-off:** The **LKH** algorithm generally provided the **best overall performance**, offering high solution quality with significantly lower average runtime compared to Tabu Search, especially in medium and large warehouse configurations.
+2.  **Performance Trade-off:** The **LKH** algorithm generally provided the **best overall performance**, offering high solution quality with significantly lower average runtime compared to Tabu Search, especially in small and medium warehouse configurations.
 3.  **Fixed Policy Performance:** The **S-Shape** policy was proven to be highly **ineffective** in optimizing travel distance (with a gap that could exceed 150% in the largest warehouse), but it remains **unbeatable in terms of runtime** (near $0$ ms).
 4.  **S-Shape and Saturation:** A key finding is the inverse relationship between the S-Shape's inefficiency and pick density: as the order batch size approaches the maximum capacity of the warehouse (full saturation), the optimization gap closes significantly (down to 1.92%).
 This suggests that S-Shape can be competitive with TSP-based algorithms in scenarios where nearly all pick points must be visited, given its superior execution speed.